BellsOfTheCascades/helpers/video-editing.md

 script.sh -i video-22.mp4 -o video-22_edited.mp4
 ```

+If a command specifies separate `<input.mp4>` and `<output.mp4>` values, then **do not try to overwrite the input file** by providing the same filename in both places.
+FFmpeg streams videos and can't overwrite a file while simultaneously reading it.
+You can always delete the original file once you're done.

 ## Basic edits

 Sometimes the videos that come in need to be manipulated before you start.
 Here are some basic edits: